Mount Lemmon: Mount Lemmon Station Observatory

 At the peak is the Mount Lemmon Observatory, which was formerly the site of a USAF radar base of the Air Defense Command, and the building that formerly housed a military emergency radar tracking station for landing the Space Shuttle at White Sands Missile Range.
 Although the United States military had a presence on the mountain for several decades all their facilities have been abandoned and were given to the United States Forest Service.
-The area and buildings that makes up the Mount Lemmon Station Observatory are leased from the Forest Service by the University of Arizona.
+The area and buildings that make up the Mount Lemmon Station Observatory are leased from the Forest Service by the University of Arizona.
 The telescopes on the mountain are still used for astronomical research today by organizations such as the Catalina Sky Survey, the Mount Lemmon Sky Center, the University of Arizona Astronomy Camp program, the University of Arizona, and the University of Minnesota.
 The educational resources at the top of the mountain make it a unique research and teaching destination.